 This is an example script to show how to install a module from its manifest.xml file when all files are already copied into place in the filesystem

 This script is a copy of the installmodule.php script specifically tailored to installing the coreBOS updater module.

 Script that creates 100 records and then deletes them.
 We use this one to test time impact of the optimization changes we make

 Please do not leave this files in the root of your install.
 Remember to delete the file when you are finished.

-The dumpdatabase script will create a mysql dump of your database leaving out the the potentially big tables of audit trail and module tracker.
+The dumpdatabase script will create a MySQL dump of your database leaving out the potentially big tables of audit trail and module tracker.
 This is very useful when those table get VERY big (as they do on long living installs) both to get a copy of the database to debug some behavior and to make faster backups during the work week leaving a full dump for company low or downtime.

 The addAuditModtracker.sql script will create the tables so you can use the database.